khalilliu/awesome-github-repos/data.md

 *   [ajnart/dcm](https://github.com/ajnart/dcm) - DockerComposeMaker (DCM) is a self-hostable website to help you pick and create a docker-compose.yml file for your home server.
 Discover new containers, discover and share a config in a couple of clicks!

-*   [simstudioai/sim](https://github.com/simstudioai/sim) - Sim is an open-source AI agent workflow builder.
-Sim's interface is a lightweight, intuitive way to rapidly build and deploy LLMs that connect with your favorite tools.
+*   [simstudioai/sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.

 *   [addyosmani/recorder](https://github.com/addyosmani/recorder) - 📹 Record is an open-source web app to record screen and camera directly in your browser | No installation required | No tracking | Fully local